mayurbhandary/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*
+I ran into issues installing packages for tinkerbell.
+For some reason pip installing the requirements would get stuck on my machine so we ended up using someone elses.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

 \*\***Include your first attempts at recording the set-up video here.**\*\*

-Now, hange the goal within the same setting, and update the interaction with the paper prototype.
+Now, change the goal within the same setting, and update the interaction with the paper prototype.

 \*\***Show the follow-up work here.**\*\*